algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 - *Emulator Assumptions*:
-  - Use the latest version of DOSBox for it new features, and latest improvement.
+  - Use the more previous version of DOSBox for it new features, and latest improvement.

 - *Testing Assumptions*:
   - Create test case for each function to ensure the program works properly
-  - Unit test will be conducted for individual components, such as the game loop, input handling, and collision detection.
+  - Unit test will be conducted for independent components, such as the game loop, input handling, and collision detection.

 - *Game Design Assumptions*:
     - The primary goal is to preserve the classic Pac-Man gameplay experience.